spneville/Davidson.jl/docs/src/work_arrays.md

 ## Required work arrays

 The in-place `solver!` function can be made _almost_ allocation free via the passing of optional pre-allocated work arrays.
+This can be advantageous if a large number of different diagonalisations are to be performed and the maximum dimensions across all calculations are known ahead of time.
+The work arrays have a _minimum_ dimension, but not a maximum one.
+Thus, they can be allocated once, using the maximum dimensions across all calculations to be performed, and then used in every calculation.

 Two work vectors have to be supplied: